jiayuww/jiayuww.github.io/_news/announcement_7.md

 related_posts: true
 ---
 🚀 **SPARKLE** preprint is now live on [arXiv](https://arxiv.org/abs/2506.04723)!
-Reinforcement learning has been key to boosting LLM reasoning—but *why* does it work so well?
-SPARKLE tackles this question with a fine-grained evaluation framework that dissects reasoning into plan-following, problem decomposition, and knowledge use.
+Reinforcement learning has driven impressive gains in LLM reasoning—but *what exactly* does RL improve?
+SPARKLE answers this question with a fine-grained evaluation framework that dissects reasoning into plan-following, problem decomposition, and knowledge use.

 The results are surprising: explicit plans can actually hurt on the hardest problems, yet RL-tuned models remain far more robust and flexible in handling them.
 We also find clear gains in how RL enhances knowledge integration.